 Batumi is one of the premier tourist destinations in Georgia, especially during the warm summer months.
 Because of this, there seem to be endless accommodation options.
 If you’re struggling to choose where to stay in Batumi, have a look at our suggestions:

-Dzveli Batumi — This boutique hotel is an excellent place to stay in Batumi.
-Centrally located within walking distance of the beach and all the main attractions, they have numerous rooms available and a helpful staff.
+Kartuli Hotel — This boutique hotel is an excellent place to stay in Batumi.
+Located within walking distance of the beach and the promenade, they have numerous rooms available, an incredible view and a helpful staff.
 Click here to see their latest prices

 Not quite what you’re looking for?
 Click here to browse more Batumi hotels!

 Planning the perfect Georgia itinerary can seem daunting when you consider just how much there is to see and do in such a small country.
 However, whether you only have one week in Georgia or two or three, there are so many options to make your trip a memorable one.

 Are you planning a trip to Georgia?
 Have any questions about this itinerary?
 Let us know in the comments!

 Thank you for these information about Georgia.
 This will help a lot those travellers who are planning to visit Georgia, and I hope we will also be able to visit this beautiful country soon.